aws-samples/amazon-kinesis-data-analytics-blueprints/datagen/orders-datagen/README.md

 Let's now create a table against our source MSK cluster that we'll write to from the datagen source.
 Run the following query in a notebook cell:

+IMPORTANT: Make sure that you replace the placeholders for the `topic` and `properties.bootstrap.servers` with your values.
+If you're performing data generation to try out one of the blueprints in this repo, then you can get these values from CloudFormation Outputs tab.

 ```SQL
 %flink.ssql